-Court Street
+Court Street (Area B)

 Running north from the western end of the High Street, Court Street is a straight street with two-storey cottage style development to both sides.
 The building line is to the back edge of the pavement and there is good continuity of development giving a well-enclosed and integrated streetscape.
-The attractive scale and form of development is diminished somewhat by the rendering and the erosion of original details such as fenestration and its replacement with unconvincing modern replica windows.
-This has a significant impact on the simple but well proportioned elevations.
-Like the High Street there are several buildings where painted brickwork or render is replacing the original fairfaced brickwork.
+The attractive scale and form of development is diminished somewhat by the erosion of original details such as windows and the use of inappropriate uPVC that is having a significant impact on the simple but well-proportioned elevations.
+Like the High Street there are several buildings where painted brickwork or render is replacing the original brick external treatment.
+To the north, and outside the Conservation Area, Court Street continues but has been severed by Parkway, built as part of the Telford New Town development.

-Although severed by Parkway to the north, the part of Court Street within the conservation area retains a good continuity of built development although the erosion of original details such as fenestration has a significant impact on the simple but well proportioned elevations
+Although severed by Parkway to the north, the part of Court Street within the conservation area retains a good continuity of built development although the erosion of original details such as fenestration has a significant impact on the simple but well-proportioned elevations